thekompanee/chamber/README.md

 Use `heroku config` to set the `ENV_VAR_NAME` value for the staging and production remotes.

-Now you can access your settings in your code from `Settings.instance` (assuming you extended Chamber in a class named `Settings`).
+Now you can access your settings in your code as properties of your `Settings` class (assuming you extended Chamber in a class named `Settings`).

 In other words, given a configuration file like this: